SierraQian/IST303-GroupC-Project/README.md

 # Outline what features will be in Milestone 1.0 of your project

-Milestone 1.0 of the economic calendar website project will focus on delivering essential features for users to view upcoming economic events and manage their accounts.
+Milestone 1.0 of the economic calendar website project will focus on delivering essential features for users to view upcoming economic releases and manage their accounts.
 Here's an outline of the features that will be included in Milestone 1.0:

 1. User Registration and Authentication: